JiaruiFeng/KP-GNN/README.md

 This repository is the official implementation of the model in the [**How powerful are K-hop message passing graph neural networks**](https://openreview.net/forum?id=nN3aVRQsxGd&noteId=TBGwgubYuA6)
 ## News
 In version 4.0, we:
-* add a new model variant called KP-GIN', which only run KP-GIN at the first layer and use normal GIN at the rest of model.
-This model hugely reduce the variance of normal K-hop GNN but still achieve great result in real-world datasets.
+* add a new model variant called KP-GIN', which only runs KP-GIN at the first layer and uses normal GIN at the rest of the model.
+This model hugely reduces the variance of normal K-hop GNN but still achieves great results in real-world datasets.
 * Fix the loss computation bug in **counting substructure dataset**.
-We will post the updated results in the latest version as soon as possible.
 * Fix minor bugs.
 ## Requirements
 ```